RobotCasserole1736/OffseasonTraining/instructorNotes.md

 The goal is to keep the training wheels on just long enough to master concepts, start to take them off as the concepts get applied to real code, wiht the goal of being "fully off" by the time build season starts.

+### Lesson Contents, Layout, and Pace

+Each written lesson should have a few parts:

+1) Basic words of encouragement to help set the tone and mindset of the lesson.
+2) Written critical information for students who prefer to learn by reading.
+3) Problems or Activites to allow students to apply what they learned themselves.

+Chapter 1 focuses on core principles and usage of the tools.
+Chapter 2 focuses on applying those to creating software for a specific robot.

+In all cases, 15-30 minutes of lecturing should be prepared to ensure students see other people presenting the information, and at least 30 minutes reserved for question answering.
+Ongoing Q/A should continue via Discord or some equivilant service, in an attempt to keep students engaged and used to the "problem-solve, ask, get answer" cycle.

+To complete all lessons, students will need to work at a pace of about 1.5 lessons per week.
+As of the 2020 offseason, it's not quite certain how feasible this is... and it will change year to year, depending on the student population.
+The tentative strategy is to target two lessons per week, but as students encounter difficult concepts, insert "catch-up days" every other week to even things out.

 ## Zen of Teaching Robotics Programming

 Ramping a student from zero to productive in an FRC team presents unique challenges over traditional software instructional techniques.